vodopis/microservices/README.md

 * Service Discovery (Eureka)
 * API Gateway (Zuul)
 * Authentication and Authorization
-* Implementation of 2 microservices (product and store) which are able to communicate to each other
+* Implementation of 2 microservices (Product and Stor) which are able to communicate to each other

 On startup, api gateway and microservices will register themselves with Eureka.
 Requests are routed though Zuul which runs on port 8080.